Hancock Park

 Hancock Park is a city park in the Miracle Mile section of the Mid-Wilshire neighborhood in Los Angeles, California.

 The park's destinations include the La Brea Tar Pits; the adjacent George C. Page Museum of La Brea Discoveries, which displays the fossils of Ice Age prehistoric mammals from the tar pits; and the Los Angeles County Museum of Art (LACMA) complex.
 They are among the most popular tourist attractions in Los Angeles.

+Geography

+In 1939, the Federal Writers' Project American Guide to Los Angeles described Hancock Park as a 22 acre district bounded by "on the north side of Wilshire Blvd. between W. 6th St., Curson Ave., and Ogden Dr."

 Features

 The park has urban open spaces and landscaped areas for walking, picnicking, and other recreation.
 Located on Wilshire Boulevard just east of Fairfax Avenue, it extends across a large city block and around two museums.
 The landmark Park La Brea complex is across 6th Street on the north.
 The Hancock Park neighborhood, is approximately 1 mi to the northeast.

 Hancock Park is the location of the La Brea Tar Pits, the George C. Page Museum of La Brea Discoveries overseen by the Natural History Museum of Los Angeles County, and the Los Angeles County Museum of Art (LACMA) campus of buildings and sculpture gardens.

 The 1952 Mid-century modern style Observation Pit in the park, a repository for large Ice Age fossils from throughout the tar pit area, reopened in 2014 after being closed since the mid-1990s.
 It is part of the Page Museum's new Excavator Tour.
 The Pit 91 fossil excavation, also reopened in 2014 for excavations and public viewing, had closed in 2006 to focus on fossils newly uncovered during excavation for LACMA's new subterranean parking garage in the park's western area.
 The skeleton of a near-complete Columbian mammoth was among the excavated discoveries there.

 The Pleistocene Garden recreates the original prehistoric landscape habitats in the Hancock Park area, representing the native vegetation of the Los Angeles Basin 10,000 to 40,000 years ago.
 The plant list was created from 35 years of research in the Pit 91 fossil excavation.
 It represents four ecoregions, Coastal sage scrub, Riparian, Deep Canyon California oak woodlands, and California montane chaparral.